a2fpga/a2fpga_core/README.md

 Install the A2FPGA card into any slot in your Apple II or //e.
 IIgs users with ROM 00/01 models will need to install the card in slot 3.
 Please note that the default configuration assumes that slots 4 and 7 are empty as it uses the memory addresses for these to support Mockingboard and SuperSprite software.
-If you are using a build that provides Super Serial Card support, you'll need Slot 1 empty as well.
-If you already have cards in those slots and plan to continue using them, you'll need to build a version of the Multicard core with those cards disabled in top.v.
+If you are using a build that provides Super Serial Card support, you'll need Slot 2 empty as well.
+If you already have cards in those slots and plan to continue using them, you'll need to build a version of the Multicard core with those cards disabled in top.sv.

 ### Using the A2N20 Version 2
 (Current version, recommended for most users)